Arthur Haswell Flute Repairs

 The best craftsmen were given the job of making the finest flutes.
 In most cases not much is known about these flutemakers, yet their names live on in the quality of their work.

-Although nominally a lower grade nickel-key model, this flute is the work of Albert Atkins, the chief piccolo maker, and is wonderful!
+Carte made flutes with cocuswood, ebonite, or silver bodiesd, and with either silver or nickel silver-plated keywork.
+Although nominally a lower grade nickel-key model, this wonderful cocus flute is the work of Albert Atkins, the chief piccolo maker.

 Maurice Heugen is Principal Flute of the Zürich Opera Orchestra.
 His Carte was made by Nivarlet in 1908.

 I just wanted to tell you that I play frequently on my Rudall Carte flute.
 In fact this afternoon I shall play Mozart's La Clemenza di Tito on it.
 I did Beethoven 9 on it, which gave me a real kick!
 Verdi's Macbeth also worked great on it.
 The blend with the other wind instruments cannot be equalled even by gold in my experience.